FredBaos/fredbaos.github.io/index.md

 # Let us take a peek at your basket

 Studying quantities or sales value is not so interesting because different products can have wildly varying quantities and unit prices which may obscure our analysis.
-Instead, we focus on taking a peek at each basket in the transaction history and browsing the list of products included in them while keeping track of product counts.
+Instead, we focus on taking a peek at each basket in the transaction history and keeping track of product counts.

 The number of items in a basket can range from 1 to 80 with an average size being 7 items.
-So most people buy under 10 products although there are certainly big shoppers from time to time.
-The product counts from all baskets allows us to discover products have been purchased the most frequently and sort them in a descending order:
+So most people buy under 10 products although there are certainly a few big shoppers from time to time.
+The product counts from all baskets allows us to discover products have been purchased the most often:

 ![plot2](img/plot2.png)

-One would expect that products which are purchased in the higher number of baskets are cheap and basic goods.
-We can see that, indeed, the top 5 contains soft drinks, dairy products, bread, snacks and cheese.
+One would expect that products at the top of the ranking are cheap and basic goods.
+Indeed, we can see that the top 5 contains soft drinks, dairy products, bread, snacks and cheese, all of which are classic examples of inferior goods.

-However, we see that the most common bought commodity was found in only 6% of the baskets.
+Interestingly, the most common bought product, SOFT DRINKS, is found in only 6% of the baskets.
+This result informs us that no products are systematically dominant in terms of purchases.
+This is a good indication of the inherent variety of purchases, and therefore we have a nice environment to study relationships between products.

-This result informed us that no products are systematically dominant, and it is a good indication of the variety of the purchases, and therefore we have a nice environment to study relationships between products.
+Beyond just keeping track of product counts, we can keep track of the number of times a product is seen together with another product.
+This analysis leads to what we call the "co-purchase matrix" whose values indicate the total number of baskets in which any pair of products
 For this purpose, we first created a graph in which each node represents a product, and by clicking on one node/product, we can visualize which products were purchased at least once with this particular product.
 {% include interactive_graphs.html  %}